 Patients with infected cyst or skin are treated initially with antibiotics and hair removal, unless there is an abscess (collection of liquid infected pus) which requires surgical drainage.
-Patients with hidradenitis suppurativa require prolonged courses of antibiotics and smokers are advised to quit smoking.
+Patient with hidradenitis suppurativa require prolonged courses of antibiotics and smokers are advised to quit smoking.
 Yeast skin infections can respond to antifungal creams and in some cases oral pills.
 Other skin conditions may require biopsy for confirmation.
 Some precancerous lesions can be treated with special ointments with a combination of excision based on size and type of the lesions.

 Most patients with symptomatic hair cyst do benefit from surgical intervention.
 Dr. Maher Abbas personalizes the care of his patients with pilonidal disease based on a variety of factors.
 It is important to note that wound healing in the area can take time and can be challenging to manage especially in patients who are obese, have deep buttocks cleft, and/or are smokers.
 Postoperative wound care is as important as the surgical intervention itself.
 Several options are currently available (New Therapies for Pilonidal Disease):